Pro Hac Vice

 You may file with the court and WSBA simultaneously.

-You must pay the fee for each lawyer on each case; e.g., you may file one motion to admit two lawyers pro hac vice, but the fee would be $500 (or $650 as of September 12, 2012).
+You must pay the fee for each lawyer on each case; e.g., you may file one motion to admit two lawyers pro hac vice, but the fee will be $830.
 You do not need to pay another fee when appealing a case to a higher court in which pro hac vice has been granted, but you must file a motion.
 If a new lawyer is handling the appeal, a new fee is required.

 The WSBA maintains a record only of the applications/motions for pro hac vice admission.
 You will not receive an acknowledgment or receipt from the WSBA.
 The court will decide whether to grant the motion and the WSBA does not have a record of whether admission pro hac vice was granted.
 Please contact the court for that information.